wordbit/wordbit/content/posts/a-tale-of-two-tablets-part-2.md

 These conditions created the perfect storm and I found a deal on eBay that seemed too good to be true.
 On impulse, I jumped on it, knowing that I'd be covered if I'd just bought a lump of clay inside an iPad box.
 It seemed legit though - and was from a seller I'd bought from before.

 When it arrived, I carefully inspected it and trepidation soon turned to elation.
 It was indeed a brand-new, sealed iPad Air 5.
-Looking at eBay's sales history, I'd gotten the best deal on the site:
+Looking back at eBay's sales history, I'd gotten the best deal on the site:

 ![](/images/ataleoftwotabletsimage.png)